tylerharter/cs301-projects/fall18/p10/README.md

 # Testing

-If your notebook is named main, run the following to test your notebook (be sure to save it first, or you might test an old version of your code): `python test.py main.ipynb`.
-Tests will run everything in order, so if you get a different result, you may want to try clicking "Restart and Run All" from the "Kernel" menu before running the tests.
+If your notebook is named main, run the following to test your notebook (be sure to save it first, or you might accidentally test an old version of your code): `python test.py main.ipynb`.

+Tests will run everything in order, so if you get a different result, you may want to try clicking "Restart and Run All" from the "Kernel" menu in your notebook before running the tests.

+You will need to download test.py, expected.json, and expected.html in order to run the tests.

 # Stages